tkozzer/cxc/README.md

-# X Color Coded Posts - Chrome Extension
+# Chrono X Chroma - Chrome Extension

 A Chrome extension that color-codes posts on X.com (formerly Twitter) based on their age, making it easy to see how recent each post is at a glance.